MTSU Department of Economics and Finance Working Papers

 Abstract: Inter-county flows of commuters have long been used by the Bureau of the Census to identify MSAs and by the BEA to identify its Economic Areas.
 This paper looks at U.S. interregional flows of commuters, population, and goods in an effort to identify broader patterns of relationships among U.S. regions.
 A region's primary flow up the central place hierarchy is found using tools commonly employed in Social Network Analysis.
 The results allow classification of regions in two ways: 1) as levels in a hierarchy; or 2) as a member of a group of regions all tied to the same member of the next-highest level of the hierarchy.

 Abstract: The effects of changes in monetary policy are studied in a general equilibrium model where money facilitates transactions.
 Because there are two types of agents, workers and capitalists, different elasticities of money demand exist, implying that monetary policy influences the distribution of income.
 When earnings inequality is incorporated into monetary policy rule is the model able to replicate cyclical fluctuations of both real and nominal aggregates as well as the inequality measure.
 Additionally, monetary policy becomes more countercyclical when the fraction of transfers received by the workers increases.

-incomplete data prior to model estimation, resulting in less efficient and
+data prior to model estimation, resulting in less efficient and potentially

 provides a model-based method of simultaneously estimating missing values for